 - Jabra Speak 410 (UC version) and Jabra Speak 510 (UC version) are not recognized on Chrome OS

-- On Linux, when using the Integration Extension for Jabra Device Connector, the Easy Call Control modules sometimes interpret reject call signals from wireless devices as accept call
+- Linux with Device Connector: The Easy Call Control module sometimes misinterprets reject call signals from wireless devices as accept call

 - Organization key and app name do not support UTF-8.
 The only supported character set is ASCII.

 - Caveats with multiple connection paths to a device (e.g. headset connected both through USB cable and USB Bluetooth dongle).

 - Call lock interference between applications using jabra-js and other libraries.
 There are cases in which call locking a child device simultaneously in both jabra-js and older Jabra libraries is possible.
 This may lead to interference in operation of the device in the two applications if trying to use the device simultaneously.